Electricity, Telephone, Computer, Internet, VoIP phone (Voice over Internet Protocol), Artificial intelligence…..

 In its initial days, VoIP phone systems found great utility in businesses where internal and external communications were unavoidable.
 Businesses simply could not predict the number of calls in a day or allocate a specific budget to it.
 And restricting the budget was never a good option as it curbed the free flow of employee communication.
 They wanted a solution that offered unlimited calls on a fixed budget.
 Thus VoIP became their go-to solution.

 VoIP phones look pretty similar to traditional phones.
-They will have buttons for call forwarding, routing, queue, caller id, etc. They also come with a host of other features, like voicemail to email transcription, video calling, conference calling firewall, mobile extension, etc.
+They will have buttons for call forwarding, routing, queue, caller id, etc. They also come with many other features, like voicemail to email transcription, video calling, conference calling firewall, mobile extension, etc.

 VoIP follows two important protocols to facilitate calls.
 They are: